-I have always bought books in Russian at Book Maze, on Coney Island Avenue in Brooklyn, just around the corner from where I used to live.
-Over the last few years though, their inventory had diminished to the point that the only items left on display were toys, Soviet-nostalgia chachkas and Russian DVDs.
-Books had to be special-ordered from the warehouse.
-The movies weren't too long for this world either -- their pirated versions were now online and free.
+I have always bought Russian-language books from Book Maze, on Coney Island Avenue in Brooklyn, not far from where I grew up.
+But over the last few years, their inventory had diminished to the point that the only items left on display were toys, Soviet-nostalgia chachkas and Russian DVDs.
+Books had to be ordered from the warehouse.
+The movies weren't too long for this world either -- their pirated versions were now available online for free.